 Certain investment relationships that members of the Finance Committee or Investment Committee might have could present a potential or actual conflict of interest.
 This section of the Investment Policy is intended to provide the Finance and Investment Committees with a policy and procedure for handling conflicts of interest.
 This section of the Investment Policy modifies the TC’s Conflict of Interest Policy with respect to conflicts related to matters under consideration by the Finance and Investment Committees.
 Specifically, a conflict of interest could arise when: (i) a member of the Finance or Investment Committee has a material ownership interest in, or is directly employed by, a potential Investment Manager; (ii) a member of the Finance or Investment Committee is a client of a potential or existing Investment Manager (i.e., the Committee member is also an investor with the Investment Manager); (iii) a member of the Board who is not a member of the Finance or Investment Committee has a material ownership interest in, or is directly employed by, a potential Investment Manager; or (iv) a member of the Board, Finance Committee or Investment Committee has any other material business relationship with a potential or existing Investment Manager.

-(1) When a Finance or Investment Committee Member Owns, is Employed by, or Has any other Material Business Relationship with a Potential Investment Manager
+(1) When a Finance or Investment Committee Member Owns, is Employed by, or has any other Material Business Relationship with a Potential Investment Manager

 It is the general policy of the TC not to invest with an Investment Manager if a member of the Finance or Investment Committee has a material ownership interest in, is directly employed by, or has any other material business relationship with the Investment Manager.
 If a Finance or Investment Committee member has such a relationship, that relationship must be disclosed to the Treasurer in accordance with the procedures described below.